Summary of Loop with LnL Patches

 - Loop and Learn Logo embedded in Loop Logo

-This version of Loop is not supported by the developers of Loop.
+This version of Loop is not supported by the developers of Loop and will not be supported by the Loop and Learn Team with the next release (but you can still customize).
 If you build Loop with LnL Patches and have problems or questions, make it very clear you are using this patched version if you ask for help.

 Why these patches?